keisuke-okb/ez-sound-capture/README.md

 3. **Monitor Audio Levels**: The program provides real-time monitoring of audio levels.
 This can help you ensure that your audio is being captured at the right volume.

-4. **Start/Stop Recording**: Click the 'Start' button to begin recording.
-During recording, the button changes to a 'Stop' button.
+4. **Start/Stop Recording**: Click the 'Start recording' button (⏺️) to begin recording.
+During recording, the button changes to a 'Stop' button (⏹️).
 Click it again to stop the recording.
-The program also provides a 'Pause' button to pause and resume the recording.
+The program also provides a 'Pause' button (⏸️) to pause and resume the recording.

-5. **Save Your Recording**: Once you stop the recording, the program will automatically save audio file to `./recordings/<recording_datetime>`.
+5. **Save Your Recording**: Once you stop the recording, the program will automatically save audio file to `./recordings/<recording_datetime>/output.wav`.
 If you chose to save as MP3, the program will also save mp3 file to the same directory.